top of page

 36 x 36 inches

 Taking its name from Stanisław Lem’s tale of imitation and perfection, The Seventh Sally presents a mannequin body as something more than a model.
-Lem explains how imitation carried to perfection collapses into reality: the doll that bleeds and begs for mercy is no longer an imitation but a being.
+Lem explains how imitation carried to perfection collapses into reality: the doll that bleeds and begs for mercy is no longer an imitation of a being.
 This painting extends that paradox to the body itself.
-The headless mannequin, a recurring figure in the artist’s body series, begins as an anonymous model — a body emptied of self, belonging to everyone and no one.
-Yet here it edges toward the posthuman: perfected, luminous, almost sentient (the artist thinks of Sally as her friend).
+The headless mannequin, a recurring figure in the artist’s body series, begins as an anonymous model.
+A body emptied of self, belonging to everyone and no one.
+Yet here it edges toward the posthuman: perfected, luminous, almost sentient.
 The work reflects on perfectionism as both aspiration and curse, where the pursuit of flawlessness threatens to surpass its maker, and the representation of a body begins to claim its own reality.